Kings United: 2016: Dance Academy

 On January 3, 2016, they opened their own dance academy, "Kings United: Kingdom Of Art" in Vasai, Mumbai.
 The academy was inaugurated by choreographer Remo D'Souza and actor Varun Dhawan.

 In 2017, Kings United competed in the Indian dance reality show Dance Champions aired on Star Plus.

-2019: World of Dance & Upcoming Projects
+2019: World of Dance and upcoming projects

-On May 6, 2019, Kings United won the American dance reality show World of Dance Season 3 with a perfect score of 100 in the grand finale, thus winning a prize money of US$1 million.
-In a recent interview with a YouTube channel, Mukund said that 80% of the winnings would be shared among the team members.
+On May 6, 2019, Kings United won the American dance reality show World of Dance Season 3 with a perfect score of 100 in the grand finale, where they danced Vishal Dadlani's Malhari from the 2015 Indian Historical Musical Bajirao Mastani, thus winning a prize money of US$1 million.
+In a 2019 interview with a YouTube channel, Mukund said that 80% of the winnings would be shared among the team members.
 Mukund has been nominated for an Emmy Award in the Outstanding Choreography for Variety or Reality Program category for the Kings' performances.

 The crew is planning a world tour and conducting international dance workshops.
 After their win, Mukund also mentioned that the Kings United would no longer participate in competitions.
 There have been reports of a possible show with Jennifer Lopez.

 Mukund and his team will be judging India's first online dance competition by imd1.
 The competition is called Dance Is Life - DIL2019.